-A letter carrier, who is already receiving benefits from the DVA for 50 percent disability due to a service-connected back injury has a work-related injury that causes a disabling aggravation of a pre-existing back injury.
-OWCP determines that the letter carrier has a total loss of wage-earning capacity due to the back injury.
+A letter carrier, who is already receiving benefits from the DVA for 50 percent disability due to a serviceconnected back injury has a work-related injury that causes a disabling aggravation of his pre-existing back injury.
+OWCP determines that he has a total loss of wage-earning capacity due to the back injury.
 Subsequent to the employment injury, DVA increases its award to 100 percent because of the aggravation by the postal employment injury.